cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 </details>

 ### The cyber~Congress DAO and its role
-You already learned about the inception of cyber~ Congress.
-If you missed it, catch the videos of the birth of the original cyber~Congress [here](https://www.youtube.com/channel/UCUfxwbONrtEFeCHOA3gHT-g/videos).
+You already learned about the inception of cyber\~Congress.
+If you missed it, catch the videos of the birth of the original cyber\~Congress [here](https://www.youtube.com/channel/UCUfxwbONrtEFeCHOA3gHT-g/videos).

-cyber ~Congress was set up as a DAO.
-The initial intentions of cyber ~Congress can be found [in this document:`the evolution of species`](https://github.com/cybercongress/congress/blob/master/README.md).
+cyber\~Congress was set up as a DAO.
+The initial intentions of cyber\~Congress can be found [in this document:`the evolution of species`](https://github.com/cybercongress/congress/blob/master/README.md).
 Today that manifest is still being worked on and is still in development.

-cyber~Congress helps to launch the protocol, commits to the code base, helps to gather the initial community, write the initial documentation, organise the distribution and deploy the Genesis.
-The Congress lives in Ethereum, as an Aragon DAO.
-It is responsible for organising the Game of links and the minting of THC tokens.
+cyber\~Congress helps to launch the protocol, commits to the code base, helps to gather the initial community, write the initial documentation, organise the distribution and deploy the Genesis.
+The Congress lives in Ethereum, as an [Aragon DAO](https://mainnet.aragon.org/#/cybercongress).
+It is also responsible for organising the Game of links and the minting of THC tokens.

-As of today, cyber~Congress is a 2/2 DAO for decision making and a 2/3 DAO in terms of security.
+As of today, cyber\~Congress is a 2/2 DAO for decision making and a 2/3 DAO in terms of security.
 However, it should be noted, that some decisions are already wider diversified as the whole team that works on the DAO takes part in most of the decision.
 In the future, we hope this will become automatized and the DAO will grow.

-There are 3 points on which we should touch when discussing cyber~Congress:
+There are a few things on which we should touch when discussing cyber\~Congress:
 1) cyber\~Congress is the launching DAO behind cyber.
 For its work, a share of the governing token, THC, is allocated to cyber\~Congress.
 This share will be staked during cyber\~Auction to receive an equal amount in CYB tokens.
 This means that the congress will be a functioning entity in the life of the protocol.
 However, cyber is a community governed protocol.
 From the numbers above, one can tell, that the majority of the stake is going to be in the hands of the community.
-The protocol will be governed by the validators and the community via a governance mechanism, proposals and prediction markets.
+The protocol will be governed by the validators and the community via on-chain governance mechanisms, proposals and prediction markets.

 2) The manifest outlies the idea that all species should (and will) have an equal opportunity for secure and transparent communication.
 Intelligence can be simplified to communication.
 All species can communicate via electromagnetic impulses (including robots).
 If they can communicate (which they can), they can prove their existence and pass on a signal and receive an answer.
 This is intelligence at its most pure form.
 The main mission of cyber\~Congress is `To help the evolution of species!`

-3) cyber~Congress as a DAO plans on developing cyber, taking part in the governance, launching `cyber~FundClassic`, an ecosystem development fund, that will help cyber to evolve (*hint: further in the document, a whole section is dedicated to the description of the ecosystem*), form strategic partnerships and buidl applications.
-The DAO plans to stake some of the received ATOM tokens from the first donation round to its Cosmos [fuckgoogle validator](https://cosmos.bigdipper.live/validator/cosmosvaloper1e859xaue4k2jzqw20cv6l7p3tmc378pc3k8g2u), and support the incentives of the team via the received rewards.
+3) cyber\~Congress as a DAO plans on developing cyber, taking part in the governance, launching `cyber\~FundClassic`, an ecosystem development fund, that will help cyber to evolve (*hint: further in the document, a whole section is dedicated to the description of the ecosystem*), form strategic partnerships and buidl applications.
+The DAO plans to stake some of the received ATOM tokens on Cosmos validators, and support the incentives of the team via the received rewards.
 The DAO also plans to have a sustainable income flow, described in [this issue](https://github.com/cybercongress/congress/issues/302).

+4) The best way we found to describe the congress in plain terms, is to think of it as a public (in terms of data, info, intentions, reporting) and simultaneously a private (in terms of profit, decision making, monetary flows) company/DAO.
+What does this mean?
+Well, this doesn't mean anything for Cyber, apart from the fact that there is a DAO that works, primarily, on Cyber.
+It doesn't govern Cyber.
+It doesn't decide for Cyber.
+It is not the boss, the CEO or the voice of Cyber.
+Alas, at launch, it is defiantly a weak point.
+That's why one of our tasks is to create [cyber\~Foundation](https://github.com/cybercongress/cyber-foundation) as quickly as we can, make on-chain governance on the protocol itself work and attract as many other teams, private and public, to work on the protocol that will be guided by the community.

 ------------------------------------------------------